 You cannot successfully complete this course without Word, PowerPoint, Excel, and Access 2016.

 Additionally, you MUST use the Windows version of Office.
-The Macintosh version will not interface properly.
+The Macintosh version will not interface properly with the auto-grader.

 Faculty Contact Information: